-- In circumstances where the designated First-Aider is absent, the Year Group Leader will assume all responsibilities, or nominate an appropriately trained replacement. - Wherever possible, children who are prescribed medication should receive their doses at home.
-If it is necessary for medication to be taken during sessions at the School, children should be encouraged to take personal responsibility for this, where this is appropriate.
-Parents/carers and staff should discuss such situations
+- In circumstances where the designated First-Aider is absent, the Class Teacher will assume all responsibilities, or nominate an appropriately trained replacement. - Wherever possible, children who are prescribed medication should receive their doses at home.
+If it is necessary for medication to be taken during sessions at the school parents/carers and staff should discuss such situations at the earliest possible opportunity and decide together on the best course of action. - Staff may only administer medication to the child if it is prescribed by a GP, and if the request to do so is from the child's parent or carer and is given in writing at the start of the

-- at the earliest possible opportunity and decide together on the best course of action. - Staff may only administer medication to the child if it is prescribed by a GP, and if the request to do so is from the child's parent or carer and is given in writing at the start of the session, stating frequency and dosage.
+- session, stating frequency and dosage.
 Parents/carers can make such a request by completing and signing the administrating medication form. - Staff have the right to decline such a request from a parent/carer if they are in any way uncomfortable with this.
-The School is likely to decline a request from parents/carers to administer medication where this involves technical knowledge or training.
-Where this occurs an Individual Health Care Plan is likely to be drawn up.
+The school is likely to decline a request from parents/carers to administer medication where this involves technical knowledge or training.
+Where this occurs an Individual Health Care Plan is likely to be drawn up. - Staff will ensure another member of staff acts as a witness to ensure that the correct dosage has been given.